- 0.1 Conduction Abnormalities

 More info about complete heart block:

-- Patients with AV block can be haemodynamically stable; however they should still get a pacemaker because this situation can change at any time
+- Patients with AV block can be haemodynamically stable; however they should require an urgent pacemaker because this situation can change at any time

 - If the number of atrial and ventricular complexes is equal then we call it AV dissociation, and not AV block